karttur/geoimagine02-docs/_posts/2020/2020-10-20-complete-install.markdown

 - [Install postgreSQL and postGIS](https://karttur.github.io/setup-ide/setup-ide/install-postgres/)
 - [Conda virtual environments I](https://karttur.github.io/setup-ide/setup-ide/conda-environ/)

-The complete setup in Linux is summarised in a signel post: [SPIDE for Ubuntu 20](https://karttur.github.io/setup-ide/blog/ubuntu20-setup-spide/).
+The complete setup in Linux is summarised in a singel post: [SPIDE for Ubuntu 20](https://karttur.github.io/setup-ide/blog/ubuntu20-setup-spide/).

 The blog [Install and setup SPIDE](https://karttur.github.io/setup-ide/) also contains some more details on various problems and options for the setup.